3.4 Descriptions of Calibration Steps

 • Reference files: DISPTAB, INANGTAB, APDESTAB, SPTRCTAB

 This step is part of two-dimensional rectification.
 If X2DCORR is PERFORM, a two-dimensional rectified spectral image will be produced for spectroscopic data.
 The two-dimensional rectified output image (_x2d or _sx2) will have a linear wavelength scale and uniform sampling in the spatial direction.
 The dispersion direction is the first image axis (AXIS1).
-The size of the rectified image is made somewhat larger (the increase can be substantial for sub-arrays) than the input in order to allow for variations in heliocentric correction and offsets of the spectrum on the detector.
+The size of the rectified image is made somewhat larger than the input in order to allow for variations in heliocentric correction and offsets of the spectrum on the detector.
+This increase can be substantial when using sub-arrays.
 The binning of the output image will be approximately the same as the input.
 For each pixel in the output rectified image, the corresponding point is found in the input distorted image, and bi-linear interpolation is used on the four nearest pixels to determine the value to assign to the output.

 Mapping from an output pixel back into the input image makes use of the dispersion relation and one-dimensional trace table.
 The dispersion relation gives the pixel number as a function of wavelength and spectral order.
 The one-dimensional trace is the displacement in the cross-dispersion direction at each pixel in the dispersion direction.
 Both of these can vary along the slit, so the dispersion coefficients and the one-dimensional trace are linearly interpolated for each image line.
 Corrections are applied to account for image offset, binning, and sub-array.
 The spectrum can be displaced from its nominal location on the detector for several reasons, including Mode Select Mechanism (MSM) uncertainty, deliberate offsets for distribution of charge extraction for MAMA data, and the aperture location relative to a reference aperture.
 These offsets are corrected by modifying the coefficients of the dispersion relations and by adjusting the location of the one-dimensional trace.
 See also DISPCORR and FLUXCORR for algorithmic details.
 The process of dispersion solution, spatial rectification, and wavelength calibration is similar for one-dimensional extractions and two-dimensional spectral images.
 However, the flux calibration and error estimates are somewhat different for the two cases (see STIS ISR 98-13).